 Stimulants.
 Avoid taking stimulants before sleeping hours.
 Coffee and nicotine facilitate brain activity and thus don’t help make people fall asleep quicker.
 Others would resort to alcohol (a depressant) to sleep easily but its effects are short-term.
 Alcohol also compromises sleep quality causing people to wake up feeling unrefreshed.

 A concept many teens are quite familiar with these days is “self-care”.
 Though self-care is often pictured as the act of pampering the self with bubble baths and self-masks, it can come in the form of re-configuring a disturbed body clock.
 Or making lifestyle changes that will bring long-term mental and physical health benefits.
 While the above mentioned steps may be helpful, they are not guaranteed to reform your teenage child’s health choices.
 These won’t also do the trick for more serious sleeping problems such as chronic insomnia.
-Keep in mind that it’s always best to consult a mental health professional for a combination of medical and behavioral treatments.
+Keep in mind that it’s always best to consult a mental health professional for a combination of medical and behavioural treatments due to fatigue or sleeping problems.